jainnilesh206-coder/Data-Science-Project_Marketing-Campaign-Analysis/README.md

 plt.show()
 ```

-A 16×16 correlation matrix was generated for the chosen variables.[8]
+A 16×16 correlation matrix was generated for the chosen variables.

 ***